A proposal for factorization using Kerr nonlinearities between three harmonic oscillators

-In this paper, we propose a new procedure to factorize integers by using three coupled harmonic oscillators, instead of qubits.
-In this method, an integer $n$ is represented as a number state $|n\rangle$ of a harmonic oscillator.
+In our method, an integer $n$ is represented as a number state $|n\rangle$ of a harmonic oscillator.
 The states of the first two harmonic oscillators are prepared in a number-state basis, which encode the trial factors of the number $N$ to be factorized.
 The third oscillator is prepared in a coherent state.
-We will show that this approach without qubits can be applied even if the first two harmonic oscillators are in mixed states.
-In fact, the quantum coherence of the third harmonic oscillator is essential in this algorithm.
-This harmonic-oscillator quantum ``computer'' exhibits robustness against decoherence.
+We will show that this approach can be applied even if the first two harmonic oscillators are in mixed states.
+The quantum coherence of the third harmonic oscillator is essential in this algorithm.

 Now we outline the basic idea of this approach.
-We consider a model with specific nonlinear interactions between three harmonic oscillators.
+We consider a model with specific Kerr nonlinear interactions between the three harmonic oscillators.
 In the phase-space representation, such nonlinear interactions make a coherent state rotate with a ``phase angle'' for a time $t$, where this coherent state and the number states of the two trial factors are in product states.
 This ``phase angle'' is proportional to the product of these two trial factors.
 The third oscillator thus acts as a ``marker'' for factors and non-factors.
 By quantum parallelism \cite{Deutsch}, the ``phase angles'' can be simultaneously computed for all trial factors.